araichev/woolworther/README.rst

-woolworther
+Woolworther
 ************
-A Python 3.8+ library to check for sales at Countdown grocery stores throughout New Zealand.
+A Python 3.8+ library to check for sales at Woolworths (formerly Countdown) grocery stores throughout New Zealand.

 Installation